takeyamakenta/coolify_google_cloud_registry/Readme.md

 ## coolify deploy from google artifact registory
 ### step1
-create service account and download service account key json file put the json file into onto this project folder and rename it to CRED-FILE-NAME refer to [link](https://medium.com/@sbkapelner/building-and-pushing-to-artifact-registry-with-github-actions-7027b3e443c1)
+Create service account and download service account key json file.
+Then put the json file into onto this project folder and rename it to CRED-FILE-NAME. refer to [link](https://medium.com/@sbkapelner/building-and-pushing-to-artifact-registry-with-github-actions-7027b3e443c1)

 ### step2
-substitute variables on Dockerfile and Makefile for your configuration. on this folder execute
+substitute variables on Dockerfile and Makefile for your configuration.
+Execute
 `make deploy`
+on this project.

 ### step3
-on the machine where coolify is installed, install gcloud-cli and configure authentication setting.
+Install gcloud-cli and configure authentication setting on the machine where coolify is installed

 ### step4
-on the machine where coolify is installed, edit /data/coolify/source/.env and add HELPER_IMAGE=REGION.pkg.dev/PROJECT-ID/path/to/registory:tag (where customized helper image pushed)
+Edit /data/coolify/source/.env and add a line `HELPER_IMAGE=REGION.pkg.dev/PROJECT-ID/path/to/registory:tag` (where customized helper image pushed) on the machine where coolify is installed.

 ### step5
-re-install coolify
+Re-install coolify

 ### step6
-deploy your app on coolify
+Deploy your app on coolify